Do you want to develop your leadership skills, help support your fellow students and stay in University accommodation for free?

-Students can speak to their subwarden on any issues affecting their wellbeing – homesickness, a noisy neighbour, problems with their flatmates or any other concerns.
+Then become a Subwarden!
+Subwardens are full-time students who as part of the Residence Life Team, help to provide a responsible presence in residences overnight and on weekends, as well as creating a positive environment for students.
+Students can speak to their Subwarden on any issues affecting their wellbeing – homesickness, a noisy neighbour, problems with their flatmates or any other concerns.

-There is a subwarden on duty every weekday evening and over the weekends, so there's always someone students in the residence can call on for support or advice.
+There is a Subwarden on duty every weekday evening and 24 hours at weekends/University closed days, so there's always someone students in the residence can call on for support or advice.

-You'll work with a team of other subwardens in your residence.
+You'll work as part of a team with three other Subwardens in your residence.
 You take it in turns to provide a responsible student presence during evenings and weekends.

 - welcoming students at intake weekend